dotnet/corefx/src/System.Diagnostics.DiagnosticSource/src/DiagnosticSourceUsersGuide.md

   * DO - use standard names for particular payload items.
 (TODO: Put the list here as we define standard payload names).

-### Other Conventions
+### Filtering

  * DO - always enclose the Write() call in a call to 'IsEnabled' for the same event name.
 Otherwise a lot of setup logic will be called even if there is nothing listening for the event.

+ * CONSIDER - enclosing IsEnabled(string, object, object) calls with pure IsEnabled(string) call to avoid extra cost of creating context in case consumer is not interested in such events at all.

+ * CONSIDER - passing public named types instances to 'IsEnabled' overloads with object parameters to keep IsEnabled as efficient as possible.

+ * DO - when subscribing to DiagnosticSource with advanced filter for event name and extended context, make sure filter returns true for null context properties if consumer is interested in at least some events with context

+### Other Conventions

   * DO NOT - make the DiagnosticListener public.
 There is no need to as subscribers will use the AllListener property to hook up.

- * CONSIDER - passing public named types instances to 'IsEnabled' overloads with object parameters to keep IsEnabled as efficient as possible.

- * CONSIDER - enclosing IsEnabled(string, object, object) calls with pure IsEnabled(string) call to avoid extra cost of creating context in case consumer is not interested in such events at all.

- * DO - when subscribing to DiagnosticSource with advanced filter for event name and extended context, make sure filter returns true for null context properties if consumer is interested in at least some events with context

  ----------------------------------------
 ## Consuming Data with DiagnosticListener.